sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I first started of with the Lenet architecture itself that was suggested in the lab.
-LeNet is a great starting point since it has already been extensively used even on grayscale MNIST data With this, i could not achieve a validation set accuracy of even 0.9.I tried various dropout layers but that too did not increase my validation accuracy.
+LeNet is a great starting point since it has already been extensively used even on grayscale MNIST data However, with this, i could not achieve a validation set accuracy of even 0.9.I tried various dropout layers but that too did not increase my validation accuracy.

-Having modelled a few other CNNs before in other projects, one particular direction which has helped me a lot is starting of with an initial filer size of 32 in the first convolution layer and then progressively increasing it by a power of 2.
-So the filter size for each convolution layer will be 32,64,128,etc. Along these lines, i experimented with various filter sizes and started seeing an immediate improvement.
+Having modelled a few other CNNs before in other projects, one particular direction which has helped me a lot is starting of with an initial filter size of 32 in the first convolution layer and then progressively increasing it by a power of 2.
+So the filter size for each convolution layer will be 32,64,128,etc. Along these lines, I experimented with various filter sizes and started seeing an immediate improvement.
 I finally settled for 3 convolution layers with filter sizes of 64,128 and 256.
-The three convolution layers are all followed by a RELU activation layers followed by a MAX Pooling layer.This can be seen in my CNN model architecture.
-With this i went above the 0.93 threshold that was required for submission.
+The three convolution layers are all followed by a RELU activation layer followed by a MAX Pooling layer.This can be seen in my CNN model architecture.
+With this I went above the 0.93 threshold that was required for submission.
 I continued using 3 fully connected layers as well.
 Adding a fourth convolution layer did not help my validation accuracy.
 Surprisingly, even adding dropout layers did not help my model.
 Essentially i settled for three convolution layers and three fully connected layers.
 Progressively increasing the filter size makes the network deeper and will help in extracting important features.